spamegg1/tarski/README.md

 [Epp's book](https://github.com/spamegg1/Epp-Discrete-Math-5th-solutions/).
 The image above is taken from there.

+## Acknowledgements

+Thanks a lot to [Noel Welsh](https://github.com/noelwelsh) for his awesome Doodle library and all the help on Discord.

+Thanks to Jon Barwise (1942-2000) and John Etchemendy for their awesome idea and book on Tarski's world.

 ## Dev Blog

 See my adventures in bad design on my